128technology/docs/docs/plugin_bgp_community_services.md

 The contents of this file should show a JSON mapping of the user defined application names to a list of prefixes.
 If the module had any difficulties producing the data, it should generate an error message that can be used to help in determining the reason for the failure.
 The failure will also indicate which application and community string the module was processing when it encountered a failure.
 This may be useful in determining if the failure happened initially with the first application/community or later in the processing of the dta.
 Some examples are shown below.

-- This error indicates that the routingManager API was not available to be queried
+- This error indicates that the routingManager API was not available to be queried.
+Please ensure the correct 128T software version is running on the router with this capability.
 ```json
 {
   "module-name": "bgp-community-services",